astrada/gapi-ocaml/README.md

 See [monadic test](src/test/testMonadic.ml) for an example of how to use the monadic interface.

-See [calendar v3 test](src/test/testCalendarModelV3.ml) for an example of how to use functional lenses to read and modify calendar data.
+See [calendar v3 test](src/test/testCalendarV3Model.ml) for an example of how to use functional lenses to read and modify calendar data.
+See [service generator](src/tools/serviceGenerator.ml) for a complex example of how to use functional lenses within the state monad.

 See [tools README](src/tools/README.md) for the instructions of how to run the service generator utility.